federicoweber/vgHear/readme.md

 This file contain a base project to get you up and running in seconds.

 To setup a new project just decompress the boilerplate and copy the **_** folder in it.

+## Build
+The building function is using require js optimizer.
+To use it you need [Node.js](nodejs.org) installed on your machine, and then run the following command.

+	 $ r.js -o AppRootFolderPath/vgHear/app.build.js